2017 Serbian local elections: Odžaci

+Pećinci

+An election was held in Pećinci on 24 December 2017, due to the resignation of Serbian Progressive Party mayor Dubravka Kovačević Subotički the previous month.
+Kovačević Subotički was appointed to lead a provisional administration prior to the vote.

+Željko Trbović of the Serbian Progressive Party was chosen as mayor after the election.
+Trbović resigned in early 2020 to harmonize Pećinci's local electoral cycle with the general 2020 Serbian local elections and was appointed to lead a new provisional administration.

 Vrbas

-An election was held in Vrbas on 23 April 2017, following the resignation of mayor Milan Glušac of the Progressive Party.
-Vrbas had held its last local elections in 2013, and the assembly's term in office was scheduled to end in October 2017; Glušac said that he resigned in order to prompt early elections, which would be held in conjunction with the 2017 Serbian presidential election as a cost-saving measure.
+An election was held in Vrbas on 23 April 2017 following the resignation of Progressive Party mayor Milan Glušac earlier in the year.
+Vrbas had held its last local election in 2013, and the assembly's regular term in office was scheduled to expire in October 2017.
+Glušac said that he resigned in order to harmonize Vrbas's municipal election with the 2017 Serbian presidential election as a cost-saving measure; he served as leader of a provisional authority pending the vote.

-Former mayor Milan Glušac was selected for another term in office after the election.
+Milan Glušac was selected for another term as mayor after the election.
 He announced his resignation in November 2019, withdrew his resignation shortly thereafter, and definitively resigned in early 2020.
-He was subsequently appointed as the leader of a provisional authority pending new local elections in 2020.
-It was generally accepted that the timing of these activities was coordinated to harmonize Vrbas's local elections with the country's main electoral cycle.
+It is understood that Glušac's resignations were timed in such as way as to harmonize Vrbas's next municipal vote with Serbia's main local election cycle.
+His resignation became official on 24 February 2020, and he was once again appointed as the leader of a provisional authority pending the next local election.

 Sumadija and Western Serbia

 Kosjerić

 Elections were held for the Municipal Assembly of Kosjerić on 24 April 2017, due to the expiry of the mandate of the previous assembly elected in 2013.

 Žarko Đokić of the Serbian Progressive Party was chosen as mayor after the election.